beebha/FinalProjectV1/README.md

     - Other

 The All Surveys tab has a list of all published surveys of all users that a logged in user can take.
+This is done by navigating to the survey from the list view to the chosen survey and then taking the survey.

 The Results tab has the results of surveys, which were created and published by the logged in user, taken by all other users.
 Upon viewing each individual survey results, one can export the results in the following formats: